knight22-21/car-price-predictor/README.md

 Feature Selection: Identify relevant features for predicting car prices.
 Model Training: Fit the linear regression model using training data.

+## Model Deployment
+**Development Environment**
+PyCharm: We used PyCharm for developing the Flask web application, which included writing, debugging, and testing the code.

+## Hosting
+**Connecting to Git Repository:** Integrated the app with a Git repository for continuous deployment.
+**Configuration:** Set up deployment settings and environment variables on Render.
+**Deployment:** Render handled the build and deployment, making the application accessible via a public URL.

+# Conclusion

+The project successfully developed and deployed a car price predictor using the Linear Regression algorithm.
+The model achieved high performance metrics and was effectively integrated into a user-friendly web application.

 # Results
 After training, the model can be evaluated using test data to check its accuracy.
 Visualizations of predicted vs actual prices are provided to help assess performance.
+The web application delivered real-time feedback and met the project goals effectively.